-To comment this in short: All these statements on ZFITTER, TOPAZ0, DAPP are wrong with the notable exclusion that the programs are really ``old''. \\ Ironically, all early versions of the Gfitter code are, to this day, non-declared one-to-one copies of large parts of ZFITTER 6.42, translated from Fortran to a very simple, Fortran-like C++ \cite{web-desy-zfitter-gfitter:2014-c}.
-A motivation for the copy-paste actions was, due to the Gfitter authors, to retain ZFITTER for the future.
+To comment on this briefly: all these statements on ZFITTER, TOPAZ0, and DAPP are wrong, with the notable exclusion that the programs are really `old'.

+Ironically, all early versions of the Gfitter code are, to this day, non-declared one-to-one copies of large parts of ZFITTER 6.42, translated from Fortran to a very simple, Fortran-like, {\tt C++} \cite{web-desy-zfitter-gfitter:2014-c}.
+A motivation for the copy--paste actions was, according to the Gfitter authors, to retain ZFITTER for the future.

 In any case, we need to build a suitable theory framework.
-ZFITTER/DIZET will not be a useful basis for FCC-ee, since it is structured to achieve consistent (1+1/2)-loop precision, but not beyond.
-No Laurent series approach is foreseen in the kernel ZFITTER; but see subsection C.\ref{smat-ZF-smata} on the SMATASY project and its applications to data.
-Further, later versions of the code lost modularity due to too lazy additions, concerning this item.
-We will have to begin developing a new program framework -- likely object-oriented, e.g. C++ -- that is general enough to be extended to any loop order and to different assumptions about QED and inputs.
-All the future calculations, covering up to weak 3 loops and QCD 4 loops should be performed to fit into this new framework.
+ZFITTER/DIZET will not be a useful basis for the FCC-ee, since it is structured to achieve consistent (1+1/2)-loop precision, but not beyond.
+No Laurent-series approach is foreseen in the kernel ZFITTER; but see Subsection C.\ref{smat-ZF-smata} on the SMATASY project and its applications to data.
+Further, later versions of the code lost modularity, owing to too-lazy additions concerning this item.
+We will have to begin developing a new program framework -- probably object-oriented, \eg {\tt C++} -- that is general enough to be extended to any loop order and to different assumptions about QED and inputs.
+All the future calculations, covering up to weak three loops and QCD four loops should be performed to fit into this new framework.